bcaffo/regmodsbook/manuscript/14_binary.md

 {$$}Y_i{/$$} given a 0 point game.
 For a 0/1 variable, the expected value is the probability, so the intercept is the probability that the Ravens win with 0 points scored.
-Then {$$}\beta_1{/$$} is the increase in probability of a win for each addiational point.
+Then {$$}\beta_1{/$$} is the increase in probability of a win for each additional point.

 At this point in the book, I hope that fitting and interpreting this model would be second nature.